oleksandr-bilyk/Blog/README.md

     lazyWithLifecycle (fun () -> get(), newTimeSpanLifecyle(timeSpan))
 ```
 `lazyWithLifecycle` function is testable because it takes only `getValueWithLifecycle` argument that is function that returns value and lifecycle.
-We also may provice more verbose syntax for F# beginners who are not familiar with type inference.
+Let's consider more verbose syntax for F# beginners who are not familiar with F# type inference.
 ```F#
 // Function that returns bool. type Lifecycle = unit -> bool